-Factitious hyperthyroidismFactitious thyrotoxicosis; thyrotoxicosis factitia; thyrotoxicosis medicamentosa
+Factitious hyperthyroidismFactitious thyrotoxicosis; Thyrotoxicosis factitia; Thyrotoxicosis medicamentosa

-Factitious hyperthyroidism is higher-than-normal thyroid hormone levels in the blood that occur from taking too much thyroid hormone medication.
+Factitious hyperthyroidism is higher-than-normal thyroid hormone levels in the blood that occur from taking too much thyroid hormone medicine.

 The thyroid gland produces the hormones thyroxine (T4) and triiodothyronine (T3).
 In most cases of hyperthyroidism , the thyroid gland itself produces too much of these hormones.

-However, hyperthyroidism can also be caused by taking too much thyroid hormone medication for hypothyroidism .
+Hyperthyroidism can also be caused by taking too much thyroid hormone medicine for hypothyroidism .
 This is called factitious hyperthyroidism.
-When this occurs because the prescribed dose of hormone medication is too high, it is called iatrogenic, or "doctor-induced," hyperthyroidism.
+When this occurs because the prescribed dosage of hormone medicine is too high, it is called iatrogenic, or doctor-induced, hyperthyroidism.

-Factitious hyperthyroidism can also occur when a patient intentionally takes too much thyroid hormone, such as in people:
+Factitious hyperthyroidism can also occur when someone takes too much thyroid hormone on purpose.
+These may be people:

-- Who have psychiatric disorders such as Munchausen syndrome
+- Who have mental disorders such as Munchausen syndrome

 - Who are trying to lose weight

-- Who want to get compensation from the insurance company
+- Who want to get money from the insurance company

 Children may take thyroid hormone pills accidentally.

-In rare cases, factitious hyperthyroidism is caused by eating meat contaminated with thyroid gland tissue.
+In rare cases, factitious hyperthyroidism is caused by eating meat that has thyroid gland tissue in it.

-The symptoms of factitious hyperthyroidism are the same as those of hyperthyroidism caused by the thyroid gland, except that:
+The symptoms of factitious hyperthyroidism are the same as those of hyperthyroidism caused by a thyroid gland disorder, except that:

 - The eyes do not bulge, as they do in Graves disease (the most common type of hyperthyroidism).

 - The skin over the shins does not thicken, as it sometimes does in people who have Graves disease.

 Exams and Tests

-Tests used to diagnosefactitious hyperthyroidism include:
+Blood tests used to diagnose factitious hyperthyroidism include:

-You must stop taking thyroid hormone.
-If you need to take this medicine, you will need to reduce the dose.
+Your health care provider will tell you to stop taking thyroid hormone.
+If you need to take it, your provider will reduce the dosage.

-You should be re-checked in 2 - 4 weeks to be sure that the signs and symptoms of hyperthyroidism are gone.
+You should be re-checked in 2 to 4 weeks to be sure that the signs and symptoms are gone.
 This also helps to confirm the diagnosis.

 People with Munchausen syndrome will need mental health treatment and follow-up.

-Factitious hyperthyroidism will clear up on its own when you stop taking or lower the dose of thyroid hormone.
+Factitious hyperthyroidism will clear up on its own when you stop taking or lower the dosage of thyroid hormone.

-When factitious hyperthyroidism lasts a long time, patients are at risk for the same complications of untreated or improperly treated hyperthyroidism caused by the thyroid gland.
+When factitious hyperthyroidism lasts a long time, the same complications as untreated or improperly treated hyperthyroidism may develop: